-14. The test rig used must include in the pressure line a filter capable of 5-micron filtration, and the tests should be carried out at normal room temperature (50 to 68 deg.
-F.), using the fluid specified in Leading Particulars.
-Remove the cover plate and position and secure the connecting block FHQ 102 on the jack platform.
-Ensuring that all air is expelled from the jack, test in accordance with Table 1.
+13. The test rig used must include in the pressure line a filter capable of 5 micron filtration, and the test should be carried out at normal room temperature (50 to $68^{\circ}\text{F}$ .), using the fluid specified in 'Leading Particulars'.
+Remove the cover plate and position and secure the connection block FHQ 102 on the jack platform.
+Ensure that all air is expelled from the jack and test in accordance with Table 1.
 Fault diagnosis is given in Table 2.